![]() |

 Mellotron used:

 A-Reefer-Derci! (ho ho), subtitled 'Recorded Live at the Reefer Cabaret, Melbourne', does exactly what it says on the tin; it's a record (literally) of the last two nights of Melbourne's infamous Reefer Cabaret nights in December '75.
-The Reefer Cabaret shifted venue a few times, it seems, and the police (amazingly) turned a blind eye to the, er, 'recreational activities' to be found within.
+The Reefer Cabaret shifted venue a few times, it seems and the police (amazingly) turned a blind eye to the, er, 'recreational activities' to be found within.
 Going by the sleevenotes, half the club's problems were caused by various organisers/MCs being too stoned to actually function in any significant way, although they seem to have put on some great nights anyway.

 Six bands are included on this set, several of which fall into the typically Aussie good time/jamming category, with Ariel finding themselves the halfway stage between Ayers Rock's lengthy jams and the Captain Matchbox Whoopee Band's jug-band style (the Antipodean Mungo Jerry?).
-The Renee Geyer Band are introduced by a very stoned young South African lady with an impenetrable accent, and perform a version of James Brown's It's A Man's Man's World, for some reason, while the biggest band at the time and the night's surprise guests, the Skyhooks (Iron Maiden's Women In Uniform, anyone?) are actually... rather boring?
+The Renee Geyer Band are introduced by a very stoned young South African lady with an impenetrable accent, performing a version of James Brown's It's A Man's Man's World, for some reason, while the biggest band at the time and the night's surprise guests, the Skyhooks (Iron Maiden's Women In Uniform, anyone?) are actually... rather boring?
 Not sure where their reputation comes from, anyway.

-The only relevant band here are the wondrous Split Enz, limited to a paltry three songs, two of which are (loosely) available on the impossible-to-find Oddz And Enz set, along with other rarities; ironically, the missing track is the Melltoron one...
-Although they're all excellent, the only one of their contributions to concern us is Time For A Change, with a few Mellotron string notes under Eddie Rayner's string synth, making this rather unnecessary for the 'Tron fan, although a 'must-have' for Split Enz aficionados.
+The only relevant band here are the wondrous Split Enz, limited to a paltry three songs, two of which are (loosely) available on the impossible-to-find Oddz And Enz set, along with other rarities; ironically, the missing track is the Mellotron one...
+Although they're all excellent, the only one of their contributions to concern us is Time For A Change, with a few Mellotron string notes under Eddie Rayner's string synth, making this rather unnecessary for the Mellotron fan, although a 'must-have' for Split Enz aficionados.
 And, um, please could we have their whole set?
 Assuming the tapes still exist, of course...

 So; you're not going to find this very easily; I stumbled across a copy in a Melbourne second-hand shop, but only because I asked the staff for Split Enz stuff and was pointed in its general direction.
 Maybe someone will reissue Oddz And Enz properly one day, rather than as either a) part of an enormously expensive box-set or b) a rumour-only release that I couldn't track down in several dozen shops in most major cities across the Antipodes.
-To be honest, most of A-Reefer-Derci!'s contents have dated badly, but it's an interesting curio, although exceedingly minimal on the 'Tron front.
+To be honest, most of A-Reefer-Derci!'s contents have dated badly, but it's an interesting curio, although exceedingly minimal on the Mellotron front.

 See: Split Enz